Encryption discussion during the 8 December trial: from myth to reality

 Posted on

-During the hearing, the personalities ans traits of the defendants were successively reviewed, followed by thematic reviews of the charges against them.
+During the hearing, the personalities and traits of the defendants were successively reviewed, followed by thematic reviews of the charges against them.
 After discussing the issue of explosives, possession of weapons and the practice of “airsoft” (described by the prosecution as “paramilitary training”), the “digital” issue was examined.
-Several of the defendants were questioned about their use of tools and softwares such as Signal, Tor and Tails, and about the encryption of their computers and hard drives.
-The questioning followed the same pattern as the prosecution’s investigations, which we revealed a few months ago: both a huge amount of confusion as to the technical understanding of these tools and a suspicious approach to their actual use.
-Three defendants were questioned about their motivation for using such softwares, as if a well-argued justification was needed, even though the tools were perfectly normal, legal and ordinary.
+Several of the defendants were questioned about their use of tools and software such as Signal, Tor and Tails, and about the encryption of their computers and hard drives.
+The questioning followed the same pattern as the prosecution’s investigations, which we revealed a few months ago: a huge amount of confusion as to the technical understanding of these tools combined with a suspicious approach to their actual use.
+Three defendants were questioned about their motivation for using such software, as if a well-argued justification was needed, even though the tools are perfectly normal, legal and ordinary.

 It is possible and not forbidden to have these tools, but we can ask ourselves why dissimulate information” the president of the court stated.
-Suspicion of clandestinity coupled with little knowledge of the subject was evident in their questions: “You explain that the use of this ‘kind of network’ [in this case Signal] was to preserve your privacy, but are you afraid of being monitored?”.
-Or: “Why did you think it was important or a good idea to find out about this ‘kind of environment’ [this time it was the Tails operating system] ?”.
-A judge did not hesitate to use the lexical field of weapons when she tried to understand why such a “complete arsenal of various tools” had been used, suggesting a “desire for discretion” from the defendants.
+Suspicion of clandestinity coupled with little knowledge of the subject was evident in their questions: “You explain that the use of this ‘kind of network’ [Signal] was to preserve your privacy, but are you afraid of being monitored?”.
+Or: “Why did you think it was important or a good idea to find out about this ‘kind of environment’ [the Tails operating system]?”.
+A judge did not hesitate to delve into the lexical field of weapons when she tried to understand why such a “complete arsenal of various tools” had been used, suggesting a “desire for discretion” from the defendants.
 On the other side, the defendants responded in a simple and coherent manner that can be summed up as follows: “It’s my private life, it’s my right, it’s important, it’s ordinary to use these tools, especially in the activist sphere, which we know is increasingly exposed to state surveillance”.

 Generally speaking, digital practices were given little importance compared to the scale and duration of the trial, and far less than what was given to them in the prosecution briefs.
 What explanation can we draw from both the lack of interest shown by the judges and the small amount of time devoted to this subject?
 It is hard to be sure.
 On one hand, it could be seen as an acknowledgement by judges and prosecutors of the absurdity of blaming the use of legal and legitimate tools.
 Let’s not forget that more than 130 academics, journalists, activists, players from the non-profit sector and the digital ecosystem have signed an op-ed in the newspaper Le Monde denouncing this manipulation and defending the right to encryption.
 But on the other hand, this lack of concern could be a sign of their indifference to these issues, and in particular to the importance of the right to privacy.
 This would not be surprising in a case based on the intensive use of intelligence techniques and the disproportionate surveillance of seven people whose lives have been crushed by the judicial machine.